msolberg/openstack-ansible-demo/tutorial/README.md

       service: name=httpd state=running
 ```

-Once again, modify the attributes in the `nova_compute` task to match
+Once again, modify the attributes in the `os_server` task to match
 your environment.
 These task is the same as the one we used in the
 last section, except that we're now registering the output of the task
 so that we can access the floating IP address of the instance as a
 variable.
-The second task in the "Deploy on OpenStack" play is where
-we dynamically add the host to the inventory.
+We add the host to our in-memory inventory in the third
+task.
+We've also added a second task which waits until SSH is
+available on the host for us to continue playbook execution.

 The last play in the playbook is the same the play that we started the
 tutorial with.
 It installs and starts apache on all of the